smasky/UQPyL/README.md

 ## Main Characteristics

-1. **Comprehensive Sensitivity Analysis and Optimization**: Implements widely used sensitivity analysis methodologies and optimization algorithms.
+1. **Comprehensive Sensitivity Analysis and Optimization Algorithm**: Implements widely used sensitivity analysis methodologies and optimization algorithms.
 2. **Advanced Surrogate Modeling**: Integrates diverse surrogate models equipped to solve computationally expensive problems.
-3. **Rich Educational Resources**: Provides a comprehensive suite of benchmark problems and practical case studies, enabling users to get started quickly.
+3. **Rich Application Resources**: Provides a comprehensive suite of benchmark problems and practical case studies, enabling users to get started quickly.
 4. **Modular and Extensible Architecture**: Encourages and facilitates the development of novel methods or algorithms by users, aligning with our commitment to openness and collaboration. (**We appreciate and welcome contributions**)

 ## Quick Links